-In the Covered California marketplace, insurers will no longer be able to deny you coverage because of a current or past health condition.
-In addition, many people will qualify for government subsidies — in the form of tax credits — to help them purchase health insurance.
+In the Covered California marketplace, insurers may no longer deny you coverage because of a current or past health condition.
+In addition, many people qualify for government subsidies — in the form of tax credits — to help them purchase health insurance.

 Expanded Medi-Cal program

-Medi-Cal is the government health insurance program for people who are poor or disabled.
+Medi-Cal is the government health insurance program for people who are low-income or disabled.
 Under the new federal law, California is expanding the income limits for the Medi-Cal program.
-Many more poor people will qualify.
+Many more low-income people will qualify.

 Which Program Am I In?